apache/pulsar/site/docs/1.18/deployment/Kubernetes.md

 ### Prerequisites

-To get started, go to [cloud.google.com](https://cloud.google.com), create a new project, and install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads) (you'll need to use the `gcloud` tool).
+To get started, you'll need a Google Cloud Platform account, which you can sign up for at [cloud.google.com](https://cloud.google.com), an existing Cloud Platform project. and the [Google Cloud SDK](https://cloud.google.com/sdk/downloads) (in particular the [`gcloud`](https://cloud.google.com/sdk/gcloud/) tool).

 ### Create a new Kubernetes cluster

-You can create a new GKE cluster using the [`container clusters create`](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) command.
+You can create a new GKE cluster using the [`container clusters create`](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) command, which enables you to specify the number of nodes in the cluster, the machine types of those nodes, and more.

-As an example, we'll create a new GKE cluster with 3 VMs, each using 2 locally attached SSDs.
-These SSDs will be used by {% popover bookie %} instances, one for the journal and the other for storing the data.
+As an example, we'll create a new GKE cluster with three VMs, each using two locally attached SSDs and running on [n1-standard-8](https://cloud.google.com/compute/docs/machine-types) machines.
+These SSDs will be used by {% popover bookie %} instances, one for the [journal](../../getting-started/ConceptsAndArchitecture#journal-storage) and the other for storing the data.

 ```bash
 $ gcloud container clusters create pulsar-us-cent \